sakoht/data-provenance/provenance/README.md

       <: ValueWithProvenance[String]
 ```

-Note that, to resolve, a `ResultTracker` must be provided implicitly.
-(The `ResultTrackerNone` can be used to
+Note that, to resolve, a `ResultTracker` must be provided implicitly to make a `.Result`, but
-intentionally have no-op tracking.)
+a `.Call` is independent of storage/tracking.

 ### Common Usage: